typedclojure/typedclojure/doc/clojurists-together-q3-2021-update1.md

 ## Improve error messages for inlining functions

-**Problem**: inline functions are an experimental (and relativley obscure) Clojure feature, where the compiler can treat a var as a macro in operator position or a function in higher-order contexts.
-To help infer `:tag` information, Typed Clojure also expands inline functions.
-If a type error occurs in the inlined expansion, the original form is lost and the expansion is blamed, leading to an unhelpful error message.
+**Problem**: inline functions are an experimental Clojure feature that enables the compiler to treat a var as a macro in operator position and a function in higher-order contexts.
+Typed Clojure expands inline functions for `:tag` inference purposes, but if a type error occurs in the inlined expansion, the original form is lost and the expansion is blamed.
+This results in an unhelpful error message.

 For example, `inc` blames its expansion `clojure.lang.Numbers/inc`:
 ```clojure